{{org_field_logo}}

 Registration Number: {{org_field_registration_no}}

-Emergency and Business Continuity Plan
+Emergency and Business Continuity Plan Policy

 1. Purpose

 The purpose of this policy is to comprehensively outline {{org_field_name}}’s approach to emergency preparedness and business continuity management, ensuring uninterrupted, safe, and high-quality care to the people we support, and safeguarding the welfare of staff, visitors, and stakeholders during emergencies or operational disruptions.
-This policy aligns with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, the Care Act 2014, CQC Fundamental Standards, and relevant legislation related to health and safety, safeguarding, infection control, data protection, and employment law.
+This policy aligns with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 (as amended), the Care Act 2014, the Care Quality Commission (CQC) Fundamental Standards and the CQC Single Assessment Framework (including the quality statement Safe systems, pathways and transitions), and relevant legislation and guidance relating to health and safety, fire safety, infection prevention and control, safeguarding, information governance and data protection, and employment law.

 2. Scope